teiid/teiid-wildfly-quickstarts/jdg-remote-cache/README.md

 # What is it?

 This quickstart demonstrates how Teiid can connect to a remote JBoss Data Grid (JDG) as a data source, to query and update data from cache using the Hot Rod protocol.
-It also will demonstrate how to configure and materialize data into a JDG remote cache.

-Setup to include:
--  deploying and configuring the new module that will contain the POJO jars.
-This jar contains the class(s) that are contained in the remote cache.
--  configure the resource-adapter to connect to the JDG remote server
--  deploy the remote-cache-vdb that you will connect to in Teiid, which will access to the JDG remote server
--  configuring JDG caches needed to materialize data thru Teiid and how to configure the -vdb.xml file that controls that process

 # Quick Start requirements